 Timeshare Strategy - Impairment Charges.
 In response to the difficult business conditions that the Timeshare segment's timeshare, luxury residential, and luxury fractional real estate development businesses continued to experience, we evaluated our entire Timeshare portfolio in the 2009 third quarter.
 In order to adjust the business strategy to reflect current market conditions at that time, on September 22, 2009, we approved plans for our Timeshare segment to take the following actions: (1) for our luxury residential projects, reduce prices, convert certain proposed projects to other uses, sell some undeveloped land, and not pursue further Marriott-funded residential development projects; (2) reduce prices for existing luxury fractional units; (3) continue short-term promotions for our U.S. timeshare business and defer the introduction of new projects and development phases; and (4) for our European timeshare and fractional resorts, continue promotional pricing and marketing incentives and not pursue further development.
-As a result of these decisions, we recorded third quarter 2009 pretax charges totaling \$752 million in our Consolidated Statements of Income (\$502 million after-tax), including \$614 million of pretax charges impacting operating income under the "Timeshare strategy-impairment charges" caption, and \$138 million of pretax charges impacting non-operating income under the "Timeshare strategy-impairment charges" caption.
+As a result of these decisions, we recorded third quarter 2009 pretax charges totaling \$752 million in our Consolidated Statements of Income (\$502 million after-tax), including \$614 million of pretax charges impacting operating income under the "Timeshare strategy-impairment charges" caption, and \$138 million of pretax charges impacting non-operating income under the "Timeshare strategy-impairment charges" (approximation) in cur consolidated (non-operating)" caption.

 Restructuring Costs and Other Charges.
 During the latter part of 2008 and particularly the fourth quarter, we experienced a significant decline in demand for hotel rooms both domestically and internationally due, in part, to the failures and near failures of several large financial service companies and the dramatic downturn in the economy.
 Our capital intensive Timeshare business was also hurt by the downturn in market conditions and particularly, the significant deterioration in the credit markets, which resulted in our decision not to complete a note sale in the fourth quarter of 2008 (although we did complete a note sale in the first quarter of 2009).
 These declines resulted in reduced management and franchise fees, cancellation of development projects, reduced timeshare contract sales, contract cancellation allowances, and charges and reserves associated with expected fundings, loans, Timeshare inventory, accounts receivable, contract cancellation allowances, valuation of Timeshare residual interests, hedge ineffectiveness, and asset impairments.
-We responded by implementing various cost saving measures, beginning in the fourth quarter of 2008 and which continued in 2009, and resulted in first quarter 2009 restructuring costs of \$2 million, second quarter 2009 restructuring costs of \$33 million, and third quarter 2009 restructuring costs of \$9 million, and 2009 fourth quarter restructuring costs of \$7 million that were directly related to the downturn.
-We also incurred other first quarter 2009, second quarter 2009 and fourth quarter 2009 charges totaling \$127 million, \$24 million, and \$12 million respectively, as well as \$1 million in net other credits in the 2009 third quarter, that were directly related to the downturn, including asset impairment charges, accounts receivable and guarantee charges, reserves associated with loans, reversal of the liability related to expected fundings, Timeshare contract cancellation allowances, and charges related to the valuation of Timeshare residual interests.
+We responded by implementing various cost saving measures, beginning in the fourth quarter of 2008 and which continued in 2009, and resulted in first quarter 2009 restructuring costs of \$2 million, second quarter 2009 restructuring costs of \$3 million, and third quarter 2009 restructuring costs of \$9 million, and blich quarter 2009 cost cost of \$10 million that were directly related to the downturn.
+We also incurred other first quarter 2009, second quarter 2009 and fourth quarter 2009 charges totaling \$127 million, \$24 million, and \$12 million respectively, as well as \$1 million in net other credits in the 2009 third quarter, that were directly related to the downturn, including asset impairment charges, accounts receivable and guarantee charges, reserves associated with loans, reversal of the liability related to expected fundings, Timeshare contract cancellation allowances associated with loans, reversal of the liability related to expected fundings, Timeshare